The attention bottleneck

 To stand out in a saturated environment, difference matters more than precision.

-Research from LinkedIn’s B2B Institute and the Ehrenberg-Bass Institute suggests that only around 5% of B2B buyers are actively in-market at any given time.
+LinkedIn’s B2B Institute and the Ehrenberg-Bass Institute found that only around 5% of B2B buyers are in-market at any one time.
 That means brand-building - creating mental availability long before intent signals appear - is essential.

 And yet, 80% of B2B ads tested by System1 scored just one star out of five for emotional impact.